DAILY DISCIPLINE #82

 (Section: SS 4:1-5)

 Day 5- As we are united with Christ, He sees the beauty of His Spirit and the graces that they produce in our lives.
 Although we may not see it in ourselves, He sees it and finds it very very attractive and pleasing.
 These are the graces that he sees in her and that is expressed through symbolism......

 A) Gentle, trusting eyes only for Him (Dove's eyes)

 Song of Solomon 4:1A

-B) Full consecration and submission of heart and will (Hair)
+B) Full consecration resulting in the submission of heart and will (hair)

 Song of Solomon 4:1B

 Song of Solomon 4:2-3A